-The IRS recently released its 2015 update to income and contribution limits for Roth IRAs.
-As detailed below, the contribution limits for a R0th IRA are unchanged for 2015–still $5,500.
+The IRS recently released its 2016 update to income and contribution limits for Roth IRAs.
+As detailed below, the contribution limits for a Roth IRA are unchanged for 2015—still $5,500.
 The catch-up contribution for those 50 or older, which is not indexed for inflation, remains $1,000.
 The income limits to qualify for a Roth IRA, however, have risen.
 Here are the details.

 According to the IRS, the maximum amount that can be contributed to a traditional or Roth IRA in 2014 is as follows:

-If you are under 50 years of age at the end of 2014: The maximum you can contribute to a traditional or Roth IRA is the smaller of $5,500 or the amount of your taxable compensation for 2014.
-You can split this between a traditional IRA and a Roth IRA if you want, but the combined limit is still $5,500.
+If you are under 50 years of age at the end of 2016: The maximum you can contribute to a traditional or Roth IRA is $5,500 You can split this between a traditional IRA and a Roth IRA if you want, but the combined limit is still $5,500.

 In addition, the maximum deductible amount you contribute to a traditional IRA and the maximum amount you contribute to a Roth IRA may be reduced depending on your adjusted income (see below).

-If you are 50 years of age or older before the end of 2014: The maximum contribution that can be made to a traditional or Roth IRA is the smaller of $6,500 or the amount of your taxable compensation for 2014.
-This limit can be split between a traditional IRA and a Roth IRA but the combined limit is $6,500.
+If you are 50 years of age or older before the end of 2016: The maximum contribution that can be made to a traditional or Roth IRA is $6,500 ($5,500 + $1,000 catch-up contribution).
+This limit can be split between a traditional IRA and a Roth IRA, but the combined limit is $6,500.

 The maximum deductible contribution to a traditional IRA and the maximum contribution to a Roth IRA may be reduced depending on your modified adjusted gross income.

 As noted above, these limits remain unchanged for 2016.

 |Tax Year||Contribution Limit (for taxpayers under age 50)||Contribution Limit (for taxpayers ave 50 or over by the end of the year)|